-- 1. For RPM measurements, mount the probe with its axis radial to the shaft with its tip approximately .050" (1.25 mm) from the outermost surface of the shaft.
-The probe tip must be provided with sufficient clearance from surrounding metal to prevent an erroneous output.
-As a minimum, the clearance diameter should be .63" (16 mm) for the full length of the probe tip, as shown in Figure 1.
-For exact gapping procedure see the section concerning calibration.
-To prevent cross-feed between two probes mounted in the same vicinity, at least 1" (25 mm) spacing between the probe tips should be maintained, as shown in Figure 2 & 3. - 2.
-The minimum keyway depth is .060" (1.5mm).
-The minimum keyway width and key width is the diameter of the probe tip.
-This will ensure that the transmitter responds properly to the keyway at all RPMs.
-Some experimentation may be required such as adjusting the probe gap or modifying the keyway dimensions. - 3.
-The probe can be mounted in a simple bracket, such as the Metrix model 7646, in a tapped hole in the bearing cap or by means of a Metrix model 5499 Probe Housing.
-The latter arrangement provides an easy way to adjust the probe air gap, especially where the target is some distance from the outside surface of the machine. - 4.
-When inserting the probe through the machine case or bearing cap, the signal voltage may vary widely before the proper gap is obtained.
+2. For position (thrust) measurements, mount the probe with its axis parallel to the shaft and with its tip approximately .050" (1.25 mm) from the end of the shaft.
+For 11mm diameter probes, this distance is approximately .090".
+See the section concerning calibration for exact gapping procedure.
+To prevent cross-feed between two probes mounted in the same vicinity, at least 1" (25 mm) spacing between the probe tips should be maintained.
+For 11mm probes, this distance is approximately 2" (50mm).
+3. The probe can be mounted in a simple bracket, such as the Model 7646, in a tapped hole in the bearing cap or by means of a Model 5499 Probe Housing.
+The latter arrangement provides an easy way to adjust the probe air gap, especially where the target is some distance from the outside surface of the machine.

+4. When inserting the probe through the machine case or bearing cap, the signal voltage may vary widely before the proper gap is obtained.
 Therefore, be sure the gap is within .07" (1.8 mm) of the target before attempting to set the gap electrically.
-If possible, set the probe gap while the machine is shut down, to avoid the danger of damaging the probe in the event that it touches the shaft.
+If possible, set the probe gap while the machine is shutdown, to avoid the danger of damaging the probe in the event that it touches the shaft.

-5. Connect the probe to the transmitter using the proper extension cable such that the combined system length of probe + cable matches the transmitter configuration (refer to datasheet 1028003, Ordering Option B).
+5. Connect the probe to the transmitter using the proper coax extension cable.
+The standard probe configurations are shown on page 14.
 Do not change the length of the extension cable from the system, as such action will adversely affect the calibration and linearity.
 If a connector must be replaced, the overall length of the cable can be reduced by 2" without harm.
-Insulate the probe connector/extension cable connector junction with the Metrix model 8973 connector insulator.
+Insulate the probe connector/extension cable connector junction with the Metrix 8973 connector insulator.